spm1001/spm1001.github.io/posts/2015/needle.md

   "Heavy, heavy-hearted users"
 ---

 [I no longer use Evernote or Omnifocus.
-I'm probbaly a bit less worried about this now.]{.aside}
+I'm probably a bit less worried about this now.]{.aside}

 I am a heavy user of both Evernote and Omnifocus.
 They are on all my bits of glass.
 I use them hundreds of times a week.
 They are deeply integrated into my life, my workflow and other apps.